CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is a Pull Request?

-When you send a file over the internet
+When you send a request to the owner of the repo and you want that owner apply your changes to the repository.

 ## Question 12